gigasquid/babar/README.md

 ```
 Vectors are a bit interesting in the respect that you don't need
 to input the square brackets.
 If you just put in space delimited
-items, it will automatically constuct a vector for you.
+items, it will automatically construct a vector for you.

 ```clojure
 1 2 3 4 ;=> [1 2 3 4]